Wrongful Death Attorneys in South Carolina

 Do You Have a Wrongful Death Case?

 Before doing anything else, you need to determine whether the untimely loss of your loved one constitutes a wrongful death case as defined by South Carolina state law.
-The attorneys at McWhirter, Bellinger & Associates are experienced professionals familiar with wrongful death cases, and will be happy to help you determine if you have a case during your free initial case evaluation.
+The South Carolina wrongful death attorneys at McWhirter, Bellinger & Associates are experienced professionals familiar with wrongful death cases, and will be happy to help you determine if you have a case during your free initial case evaluation.

 During your case evaluation, we can help you consider the following factors and others:

-- Did you lose a loved one in an accident such as one involving a vehicle, construction site, or other incident?
+- Did you lose a loved one in a fatal accident such as one involving a vehicle such as a drunk driving accident, or construction site, or other incident?